 You should lock detergents or any cleaning chemical below the sink out of reach of children.

 Thoroughly wash utensils after every use.
 Use quality soap and rinse well.
-Commercial kitchens should implement this to avoid mass food poisoning and the spread of contagious infections.
+Commercial kitchens should implement this to avoid mass food poisoning and contagious infections.

 To minimize the chances of breeding bacteria, regularly dispose of dishcloths, tea towels, and sponges.
 Paper towels offer a good alternative as they are cheap and easy to dispose of.

-wash hands properly before eating especially if you have been handling raw food like meat.
+Wash hands correctly before eating, especially if you have been handling raw food like meat.

 The basic concept to have in mind is that you are responsible for your own and the safety of others.
-90% of all kitchen accidents can be avoided as they are a product of overlooked basic safety precautions or common sense.
+90% of all kitchen accidents can be avoided as they result from overlooked basic safety precautions or common sense.

-To minimize chances of you indulging in any sort of kitchen accidents, don’t fool or run around the kitchen and observe all the stipulated safety tips.
+To minimize chances of you indulging in any kitchen accidents, don’t fool or run around the kitchen and observe all the stipulated safety tips.